hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

-[9:15:52](#Obw3cWVzrnzmLVxLomoc0i-J-sPZwHckimshAj6iFuY) <hiiamboris (NOT THIS ONE)>: some of my previous thoughts do not apply anymore with latest hash implementations, that's all in latest state it's has more improved improvements than before Ì†ΩÌ∏â
+[9:15:52](#Obw3cWVzrnzmLVxLomoc0i-J-sPZwHckimshAj6iFuY) <hiiamboris (NOT THIS ONE)>: some of my previous thoughts do not apply anymore with latest hash implementations, that's all in latest state it's has more improved improvements than before üòâ

 [9:15:57](#Ea1fnNF9hfSWBjfW5Xr8IlvfpGYeqN15wCweuDcrYqc) <hiiamboris (NOT THIS ONE)>:
 * some of my previous thoughts do not apply anymore with latest hash implementations, that's all in latest state it has more improved improvements than before ;)

-[9:16:54](#qH_4008igMP_tC2h2rltxnzryAAdy5Au0a3AJ99-IsU) <hiiamboris (NOT THIS ONE)>: not that there's hope of getting it merged Ì†ΩÌ∏â
+[9:16:54](#qH_4008igMP_tC2h2rltxnzryAAdy5Au0a3AJ99-IsU) <hiiamboris (NOT THIS ONE)>: not that there's hope of getting it merged üòâ

 [9:17:23](#PYK4hlaARvRNfu56meBZYTyZWFVqS_uthV8RhlKXDoE) <pekr (Petr Krenzelok) (@pekr-556ae86715522ed4b3e131b2:gitter.im)>:
 why it was not accepted then?
 I can see X there, so maybe not compatible?
 Those are exactly the improvements we need.
 Like you did with the JSON coded!